atk4/data/docs/conditions.rst

 -----------

 Using the Model::addCondition method is the basic way to limit the model scope of records.
-Under the hood Agile Data utilizes a special set of classes (Condition and CompoundCondition) to apply the conditions as filters on records retrieved.
+Under the hood Agile Data utilizes a special set of classes (Condition and Scope) to apply the conditions as filters on records retrieved.
 These classes can be used directly and independently from Model class.

 .. php:method:: scope()

 This method provides access to the model scope enabling conditions to be added::

-   $contact->scope()->add($condition); // adding condition to a model
+   $contact->scope()->addCondition($condition); // adding condition to a model

 .. php:namespace:: atk4\data\Model\Scope